 ~ ~ ~ 0 ~ ~ ~

-- Performing medieval music: turning monophony into polyphony.
-Part 2: the medieval style
+- Performing medieval music.
+Part 3: The medieval style

 The translations of the Cantigas de Santa Maria in this article are by Kathleen Kulp-Hill – see bibliography.
 Since the syntax of different languages makes it impossible to create a meaningful line by line literal translation in English that rhymes in all the same places as Castilian, Kathleen Kulp-Hill’s translation is presented in her book in verses without retaining individual lines.
 This is replicated in the above article.